-&lt;sup>4It is possible to use special characters, including spaces, in variable names if you use the system option VALIDVARNAMES=ALL and a name literal of the form 'variable-name'N. See the online documentation for details.
+4 It is possible to use special characters, including spaces, in variable names if you use the system option VALIDVARNAMES=ANY and a name literal of the form 'variable-name'N. See the SAS Help and Documentation for details.

-1.3 The Two Parts of a SAS Program
+The Two Parts of a SAS Program 1.3